oplS17projects/Checkers/README.md

 We were interested in making something with a graphical representation that would update dynamically as its internal state changed.
 While trying to decide how to add interactivity to this idea, we decided upon making a Checkers game.
 In this context the board is the graphic that changes in response to state, which in turn changes in response to user input.

-Our hope is that through this project we will learn how to make a dynamic, interactive system using the functional programming perspective required by Racket.
+Our goal in this project is to learn how to make a dynamic, interactive system using the functional programming perspective required by Racket.

 ### Analysis
 Concepts from class used in the project: